Lessons and Suggested Hymns, Advent – Transfiguration, Cycle B (December 3, 2023 – February 11, 2024)

 Lord, in your mercy, please hear our prayer.

 You have made your Son fairer than sunlight, stars, meadows, or woodlands.
-Let his beauty, healing, and compassion cause all sorrowing hearts to sing, especially: {List}.
+Let his beauty, healing, and compassion cause all sorrowing hearts to sing, including: {List}.
 Deliver them from their afflictions, and restore them to the fellowship of all who care for them.

 Lord, in your mercy, please hear our prayer.